mrrys00/sem08-cloud-shared-services-project/README.md

 * Services will be instantiated and configured as Docker containers within a Docker Compose setup to be able to communicate with the system.
 * Both services will be flooded with HTTP requests created by two Locust clients, which simulates network traffic within the application.
 [Locust configuration](https://docs.locust.io/en/stable/configuration.html)
 * Docker Compose will also be responsible for connecting generated metrics with observability backends, to display them in the user-friendly form.
-Those backends are Jaeger (only for Go service), and Grafana (used by both).
+Those backends are Jaeger  and Grafana.

 ## 5. Demo